Inflammation causes weight gain

 Environmental Exposure

 Take air pollution, for example.
-When we’re breathing in all those pollutants from cars, factories, or even burning fossil fuels , it’s not just making our skies murky—it’s also cranking up those inflammatory markers inside our bodies and irritating our respiratory systems.
-Pollution is linked to respiratory issues, with our respiratory system constantly battling against the assault from the harmful particles in the air.
+When breathing in all those pollutants from cars and factories or even burning fossil fuels it’s not just making our skies murky.
+Still, it also cranks up those inflammatory markers inside our bodies and irritates our respiratory systems.
+Pollution is linked to respiratory issues, as our respiratory system constantly battles against the assault from harmful particles in the air.Chemicals and toxins in household products

 How Chronic Inflammation Messes with Weight

 Inflammatory cytokines—the troublemakers behind inflammation—can mess with our body’s natural hunger signals.
-It’s like they’re turning up the dial on hunger, making us feel like we need to eat more than we really do.
-And when we’re constantly feeling hungry, it’s like we’re more likely to overeat, even when we don’t need those extra calories.
+It’s like they’re turning up the dial on hunger, making us feel like we need to eat more than we do.
+And when we’re constantly feeling hungry, we’re more likely to overeat, even when we don’t need those extra calories.
 It’s a recipe for weight gain that starts right at the dinner table.

 The Vicious Cycle: Inflammation and Weight Gain

-But here’s the catch—this inflammation doesn’t just sit still.
+But here’s the catch.
+This inflammation doesn’t just sit still.
 It’s a dynamic process that feeds into itself.
 The more inflamed we are, the more our body holds onto excess weight, especially around the middle.
 And when we gain weight, especially visceral fat, we’re adding fuel to the inflammation fire because these fat cells are like little factories, churning out more inflammatory mediators, keeping the cycle going strong.

 Breaking the Cycle: Managing Inflammation for Weight Loss